uino95/EDRO-for-the-video/README.md

-# EDRO
+# EDRO for the video
-Emotions Designed RObot, a robot which will express emotion for you
+Just the code for the video